TurDi1/Primitive-RISC-V/README.md

 # Primitive-RISC-V

 ---
 === SIMULATION STATUS 22.07: An attempt to rewrite the testbench to suit myself.
 Writing a testbench from scratch, using machine codes as a basis.
-Result - success.
-It remains to upload the results. ===
+Result - success. ===

 ---